• Skip to primary navigation

 • Hearty and Nutritious: This filling dish is full of protein and healthy fats.
 Just be certain to check the ingredients of your chorizo to make sure you are getting high quality ingredients without fillers.
 This is definitely important if you are paleo, gluten-free, or on Whole30 as some chorizos may not have ingredients suitable for your dietary needs.

-Small bowl with oil, bowl with raw chorizo, 2 eggs
+Ingredients for huevos con chorizo: Small bowl with oil, bowl with raw chorizo, 2 eggs

 • Eggs: I like to use pasture-raised eggs, which have more vitamins and healthy fats, but any type of eggs will work.

 • Chorizo: As stated earlier, Mexican chorizo can be made from ground pork or organ meat.
 I do not really like the latter as it tends to fall apart and almost disintegrate when cooked, while the ground pork version crisps up beautifully with amazing flavor.
+See the "Tips and Variations" section for some of my recommended brands of chorizo.

 • Oil: If the chorizo you use doesn't release enough oil, you will need to add some oil to your pan to fry the eggs.
 For this you'll want a neutral tasting oil.
 I prefer a mild-tasting olive oil or avocado oil for their superior health benefits.